 The North York Moors became a National Park in 1952 and covers an area of 554 square miles, including 26 miles of coastline.
 With over 1,000 miles of Public rights of Way, the Park is perfect for outdoor enthusiasts, including the 109 mile (176km) Cleveland Way National Trail.
 Historians can indulge in a choice of 700 Scheduled Monuments that lye within the North York Moors.
 Rievaulx Abbey near Helmsley is a must; take in the atmospheric abbey ruins, once the site of one of England's most powerful Cistercian monasteries, appropriately sited in beautifully tranquil valley

 A short drive away is the bustling market town of Pickering where you will find a whole range of local amenities including a small supermarket and the start of the North Yorkshire Moors Railway where you can take a heritage ride to Whitby.
-A little further to the south, a visit to the larger town of Malton is a must, get your Spring Bank holiday off to a cracking start with a visit to the annual Malton Food Lovers Festival on 23rd and 24th May 2020, said to be "Yorkshire's foodie Glastonbury"with 180 stalls all across town, together with family events, live music & much, much more.
+A little further to the south, a visit to the larger town of Malton is a must, no least to visit the annual Malton Food Lovers Festival, said to be "Yorkshire's foodie Glastonbury"with 180 stalls all across town, together with family events, live music & much, much more.
+In 2023 the festival will be held over the weekend of 27th and 28th May.

-Further afield, the coastal towns of Scarborough (25 miles) and Whitby (28 miles) need little introduction and provide a host of attractions for all ages.
+The Yorkshire coast towns of Scarborough and Whitby need little introduction and provide a host of attractions for all ages.
 Of course the historic City of York is a must with almost limitless options, check out Visit York to plan your time in the City.

 Map reference: 100/705900